 Living in the arid West obligates us, as Westerners, to use our water wisely!

 Water Service, to all Tree Haus residences, is being pumped through a 4-stage filtration system.
 Whether for domestic consumption or landscape irrigation, please know that ALL of your water is filtered!
 In 2016, the Metro District spent over $12,000 dollars for filters.
-The Tree Haus water plant has pumped a total of 1.835 million gallons over the course of July 2021.
-Peak days reached over 76,000 gallons during the month.
-No Water Wednesdays has shown a small reduction in consumption, decreasing almost 16-18,000 gallons below normal daily pump flow.
-PLEASE continue to do your part to conserve water, and DO NOT irrigate on Wednesdays.
+The Tree Haus water plant pumped a total of 1.93 million gallons over the course of July in 2023.
+During the same month, over 95,000 gallons of filtered water were pumped on three separate days, setting a new consumption record.
+NO WATER WEDNESDAYS typically show a small reduction in consumption, reducing pump flow by 18-20,000 gallons.
+We can and should do better.
+PLEASE to do your part to conserve water, and DO NOT irrigate on Wednesdays.

-In an effort to reduce plant operating costs and to conserve water, the Metro District Board asks residents not to water between the hours of 10 am and 6 pm.
+Additionally, to conserve water and to reduce plant operating costs, the Metro District Board asks residents not to water between the hours of 10 am and 6 pm.
 The evaporative power of the sun and wind is strongest during the middle of any hot and breezy day.

 - Even numbered addresses should water Sunday, Tuesday and Friday.